When to Wake the Owner at 2 AM

 AI handles 75-90% of basic inquiries without breaking a sweat.
 Hours, pricing, scheduling, service area questions—all answered instantly.
 But the remaining 10-25% requires human judgment, empathy, or authority that no AI possesses yet.
 The difference between a smart business and a struggling one comes down to having clear protocols for when AI transfers to humans.

-In our analysis of 13,175 customer service calls, we found that 6.2% were true emergencies requiring immediate human response, while another 15.9% contained urgency language that needed quick evaluation.
+In our analysis of 130,175 customer service calls, we found that 6.2% were true emergencies requiring immediate human response, while another 15.9% contained urgency language that needed quick evaluation.
 Miss those calls and you're walking away from your highest-value opportunities.
 Transfer too many routine calls and you'll never sleep again.
+An answering service can help with overflow, but the real solution is smart transfer protocols.

 This guide shows you exactly when AI should transfer, how to structure your escalation hierarchy, and how to build after-hours protocols that protect both revenue and sanity.